 I use in-session skills to create a safe place to help you and your partner hear each other in new ways and increase your bond.
 I teach about how our fight, flight and freeze reactions get triggered in relationships and teach you skills to get out of these patterns.
 You will come away feeling hopeful about the future of your relationship.

 Emotionally focussed couples therapy has a significant body of research that supports its efficacy.
-This is the type of couples counselling I use.
+This is one of the types of couples counselling I use.
 Couples change and the change is sustained over long term, generally.
 It can especially help in situations where there are “injuries” such as an affair and when there is a history of trauma in one of the partners.

 Most couples who contact me are hoping to: